ThyShadoe/browser-code-editor/README.md

 > [!IMPORTANT]
 > This is a Personal Project.
 This project was based from a video at [freeCodeCamp](https://www.youtube.com/watch?v=Vs4hQsDpxww).

-A code editor for HTML, CSS and JavaScript that can be used inside a browser.
+A full browser-based code editor for HTML, CSS, and JavaScript, complete with a preview pane with saving and loading.

 ## Features